lucasvolkmer/d2l-en-branch/chapter_natural-language-processing-pretraining/word2vec.md

 ## Por que não usar vetores one-hot?

-We used one-hot vectors to represent words (characters are words) in :numref:`sec_rnn_scratch` .
-Recall that when we assume the number of different words in a dictionary (the dictionary size) is $N$, each word can correspond one-to-one with consecutive integers from 0 to $N-1$.
-These integers that correspond to words are called the indices of the words.
-We assume that the index of a word is $i$.
-In order to get the one-hot vector representation of the word, we create a vector of all 0s with a length of $N$ and set element $i$ to 1.
-In this way, each word is represented as a vector of length $N$ that can be used directly by the neural network.

-Although one-hot word vectors are easy to construct, they are usually not a good choice.
-One of the major reasons is that the one-hot word vectors cannot accurately express the similarity between different words, such as the cosine similarity that we commonly use.
-For the vectors $\mathbf{x}, \mathbf{y} \in \mathbb{R}^d$, their cosine similarities are the cosines of the angles between them:

 Usamos vetores one-hot para representar palavras (caracteres são palavras) em :numref:`sec_rnn_scratch`.
 Lembre-se de que quando assumimos o número de palavras diferentes em um